-Field Operations is responsible for making requests for staffing needs for the field offices, maintaining file materials on all active parolees supervised by the field offices and reviewing various reports to include violation reports, annual reporting requests, audits and other departmental reports.
+Field Operations is responsible for supervising probationers and parolees, making requests for staffing needs for the field offices, maintaining file materials on all active parolees supervised by the field offices and reviewing various reports to include violation reports, annual reporting requests, audits and other departmental reports.
 Field Operations is also tasked with fleet management, drug testing and other tasks as required.

 Field Operations is comprised of three divisions responsible for providing supervision and support to their assigned districts.
 There are 14 districts, each assigned with a District Manager.
 There are more than 60 field offices throughout the state.
 Please refer to the official district map for details.